pollfish/docs/ios.md

 3. Call init and destroy function of Pollfish in the App’s Delegate
 4. Set to **Release mode** and release in AppStore
 5. Update your privacy policy
+6. Request your account to get verified from Pollfish Dashboard
 <br/>
 > **Requirements:** Pollfish framework works with iOS version 7.0 and above.